 Customized to suit the look, shape, color and size of natural teeth, the crowns offer immense cosmetic value.
 For instance, individuals with cracked, misshapen, broken or awfully discolored teeth can use porcelain-fused-to-metal or composite resin crowns to replace their terrible teeth and restore their smiles.

 Secondly, the crowns mimic the translucency and luster of natural teeth hence providing the feeling and confidence similar to that given by natural teeth.
 Made from stain-resistant materials such as porcelain and metals, dental crowns are stain-resistant and durable, and are a better choice than dental prosthetics.
-In fact with better care, the crowns can last up to 15 years.
+In fact with better care, the crowns can last up to 15-20 years, with research showing survival rates of 89.9% at 5 years, 80.9% at 10 years, 70.5% at 15 years, and 61.8% at 20 years.

 As opposed to dentures that can slide and shift, dental crowns are cemented over implants and damaged teeth or anchored firmly in place by dental bridges.
 Hence, the crowns save their users the embarrassment of shifting teeth.